Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

-\paragraph{Acknowledgments} I am especially grateful to Auguste Hebert for his help in understanding the affine Bruhat order and his feedbacks throughout the conception of this paper, as well as Stéphane Gaussent for his supervision and his careful rereading.
+I am especially grateful to Auguste Hébert for his help in understanding the affinized Bruhat order and his feedback throughout the conception of this paper, as well as to Stéphane Gaussent for his supervision and his careful rereading.
+I would also like to thank the anonymous referee for his help and corrections.